Early Action Acceptance Rates for the Class of 2029

 Is Applying Early Action Worth It?

-Despite the stress of applying early — with EA application deadlines typically between November 1st and early December — an EA application strategy still provides lots of flexibility and the benefit of getting notified earlier as well.
+Despite the stress of applying early — with EA application deadlines typically between November 1st and early December — an EA application strategy still provides potential benefits:

 Some Ivy Leagues and other top schools, like those featured in the tables above, offer Early Action options, but others offer Early Decision options instead.